 This film contains examples of:

-- Adaptational Badass: D'Artagnan's servant Planchet becomes his mentor, father figure and a pistol-packing Gun Nut who carries a cannon in his carriage.
+- Adaptational Badass: D'Artagnan's servant Planchet becomes his mentor and father figure, a retired Musketeer like D'Artagnan's dead father, and a pistol-packing Gun Nut who carries a cannon in his carriage.

 - Adaptation Name Change: Love Interest Constance Bonacieux becomes Francesca.

 - Adapted Out: The usual Femme Fatale, Milady de Winter.

 - Ax-Crazy: Cardinal Richelieu's henchman Febre the Man in Black (Tim Roth).
 To the point that Richelieu has to plead with D'Artagnan to stop him by the end.

 - Badass Boast: After being honored by Cardinal Richelieu, D'Artangan whispers in his ear, "One night, I will come for you."